 The Bottom Line

-While you certainly don’t need an attorney for every step of running your mobile food business, avoiding these common food truck legal mistakes can save you from a lot of headaches.
+You certainly don’t need an attorney for every step of running your mobile food business.
+But, avoiding these common food truck legal mistakes can save you from a lot of headaches.

 Disclaimer: This article is intended to be a general resource only and is not intended to be nor does it constitute legal advice.